 Cleft lip is a birth defect that occurs when the tissues of the upper

 jaw and nose do not join as expected during fetal development, resulting in a

 split (cleft) in the lip.
 An incomplete cleft lip can range from a slight

-indentation to a notch in the upper lip on one side only.
+indentation to a notch in the upper lip on one or both sides.
 A complete cleft lip

 is a deep split in the lip that extends into one or both sides of the nose.